 How to Defend Against Phishing Attacks

-To counteract phishing attempts, organizations must have a methodology in place to detect phishing scams early.
-For example, is an unusual program trying to execute on a network computer?
-Can an email message that appears to be sent from a higher up be traceable to a suspect IP address or one that's in a foreign country?
-Has one of your users logged in recently from strange locations or on multiple machines at once?
+To counteract phishing attempts, organizations must have a system in place to detect phishing scams early.
+For example, can you tell if an unusual program is trying to execute on a network computer?
+Can you trace the IP address of an email message that appears to be sent from a higher-up but may be sent from half-way around the world?
+Do you have a way to see where your users are logging in from, and whether they’re logged into multiple machines at once?

-Consider last spring's example of the massive unemployment fraud scheme by a Nigerian crime ring.
+Consider the massive unemployment fraud scheme conducted by a Nigerian crime ring.
 The fraudsters used stolen identities—probably found on the dark web from past data breaches—to file unemployment claims estimated to total $36 billion across the United States.

 Washington’s double-whammy case may be a bit unusual, but it shows that while ransomware and phishing scams are the most prolific and expensive, data breaches are the most silent and unpredictable.
 As the Nigerian unemployment scam proved, the long-term damage of a data breach goes far beyond immediate data loss and is not even limited to the organization that was originally breached.

-The chief reason data breaches can cause so much long-term damage is that once a person’s identity is compromised, guarding against fraud becomes very difficult.
-For instance, if an organization has its human resources department breached, resulting in thousands of compromised Social Security numbers, names, addresses, and contact information, these individuals could be at risk of having to deal with their PII floating around the dark web for many years to come.
+That’s the chief reason data breaches can cause so much long-term damage.
+Once a person’s identity is compromised, guarding against fraud becomes very difficult.
+For instance, if an organization has its human resources department breached, resulting in thousands of compromised Social Security numbers, names, addresses, and contact information, these individuals could be at risk of having to deal with their information floating around the dark web for many years to come.